FOSS4GAcademy/GST101FOSS4GLabs/Module 6 Lab/QGIS 2.8/Module 6 Lab.md

 5. From the menu bar, choose Project | New Project.
 Click OK.
 The Project window will open.

 6. Now you will begin to select training areas.
 Again, these will be homogeneous areas.
 Start with the forested area.
 Simply drag a small rectangular area within the forested portion of the image.
 Note that in the Project box the coordinates (row and column numbers) of the upper left corner and the lower right corner of the selected area appear the box near the bottom.
-Click Add that field to the list.
-The Define Class and/or Field Description window opens.
+Click Add To List the Define Class and/or Field Description window opens.

 *Note*: Be careful not to define your training areas near the edges of the field or forest.
 You should stay away from edges by a couple of pixels to reduce the chance of edge affects.
-If upon inspection, you don’t like the exact area chosen, you can immediately repeat the process.
+If upon inspection, you do not like the exact area chosen, you can immediately repeat the process.

 7. Enter the class name of ‘Trees’ and click OK (see figure below).